pywbem/pywbemtools/design/pywbemclidesign.rst

     pywbem -s http://localhost instance get CIM_Blah -i
     # Does get instances of CIM_Blah and offers user selection for operation

-    pywbem -s http://localhost class fine TST_
+    pywbem -s http://localhost class find TST_
-    # finds all classes in environment that begins with TST_ and returns list
+    # finds all classes in environment that begin with TST_ and returns list
     # of class and namespace

 The overall directory structure is probably: